All thoughts and musings

 DORALow → Elite

 When I walked in, the team could not tell me when anything would ship.
 Deployments happened on weekends, by hand, with the whole team on a call praying nothing broke.
 Lead time for a change was measured in weeks.
-Change-failure rate was high enough that releases had become events to be feared rather than the heartbeat of the business.
+Change-failure rate was high enough that shipping had turned into something everyone dreaded.

 The board didn't care about DORA metrics.
 They cared that the roadmap kept slipping and that every customer commitment felt like a gamble.
 But the four DORA metrics, deployment frequency, lead time for changes, change-failure rate, and time to restore, are the cleanest proxy I know for whether an engineering organization can be trusted to deliver.
 So that's where we started.